Social Science Research

 Research Objective 1: Test the extent to which institutional, departmental, and individual markers predict gender cultural transformation among MSU faculty and administrators

 Research Objective 2: Test the dynamic and complex ways in which fostering competence, autonomy, and relatedness needs can bring about cultural transformation at MSU.
-Here we test the fit of an “Additive model” whereby initiatives will have an additive positive effect on the three needs for both faculty and administrators resulting in cultural transformation compared to a “Specialized model” whereby each initiative will have unique and independent positive effects on a particular need for particular people
+Here we tested the fit of an “Additive model” whereby initiatives could have an additive positive effect on the three needs for both faculty and administrators resulting in cultural transformation compared to a “Specialized model” whereby each initiative could have unique and independent positive effects on a particular need for particular people.
+Results showed support for the additive model

 Research Objective 3: Test the effectiveness of each of the “Enhancing Cultural Attunement” initiative components